gwmod/nlmod/docs/index.rst

   :align: center
   :alt: The logo of nlmod

-nlmod relies heavily on the wonderful features of `xarray <https://docs.xarray.dev>`_ and `geopandas <https://geopandas.org>`_ for storing and manipulating data and `flopy <https://flopy.readthedocs.io>`_ is used for building and running groundwater models.
+nlmod relies on the wonderful features of
+`xarray <https://docs.xarray.dev>`_ and `geopandas <https://geopandas.org>`_ for
+storing and manipulating data and `flopy <https://flopy.readthedocs.io>`_ is used for building and running groundwater models.